-I can’t pretend I have any real answers—I can only tell you that when we relate to people as fellow human beings on this planet together, we make progress for humanity.
+I don’t even have any answers—I can only tell you that when we relate to people as fellow human beings on this planet together, we make progress for humanity.

-In one of the prayers we say in my church, we pledge to “respect the dignity of every human being,” and I get chills every time we say that.
+In one of the things we say in my church, we pledge to “respect the dignity of every human being,” and I get chills every time we say that.

 To me, this is what the golden rule is, and this is what love is.

 And if love isn’t what this is all about, then I don’t know why we’re even here.